-Top 10 Signs of a Codependent Relationship With an Addict (and Ways to Fix It)
+10 Indicators of a Codependent Relationship With an Addict: How to Address Them

 Codependent relationships are inherently dysfunctional and harmful to both parties.
 The situation is especially complicated when the loved one of the codependent person has a substance use disorder.
 In their desire to please and avoid rejection, the codependent person may enable the addiction rather than helping their loved one overcome it.
 In this situation, both the addiction and the codependency must be addressed in treatment.